iota-pico/tutorials/getNodeInfo/README.md

 })();
 ```

-## Running it
+## Running The Code

-Now you can run the code
+Now you can run the code using NodeJS.

 ```shell
 node getNodeInfo